Albertsons

 Product Designer

-Our user survey reported users' dissatisfaction around substitutions: bad substitutions, unprompted substitutions, or substituting expensive items.
+- Our user survey reported users' dissatisfaction around bad substitutions, unprompted substitutions, or substituting more expensive items.
+Leading to decreased satisfaction, retention, and sales over time.

 Approach